Matthew 7:16: Analysis

 The previous verse warned against false prophets, and in this one Jesus tells his followers how to identify them.
-He does so by beginning a new metaphor, wholly separate from the wolves and sheep one of the previous verse.
-The new metaphor turns to botany.
+He does so by beginning an alternative metaphor, wholly separate from the wolves and sheep one of the previous verse.
+The alternative metaphor turns to botany.
 It specifically refers to grapes and figs, which were both common crops in the region.
 Thornbushes and thistles also flourished in the region, and were a constant problem to farmers.
 Jesus states that one will be able to identify false prophets by their fruits.
 False prophets will not produce good fruits.
 Fruits, which are a common metaphor in both the Old and New Testaments, represent the outward manifestation of a person's faith, thus their behaviour and their works.
+A similar illustration appears in the deuterocanonical Book of Sirach: